dark-kitt/wordpress-theme-vue/README.md

 docker compose up
 ```

-⚠️ **Keep in mind, every time you edit your environment, you need to rebuild your containers.** ⚠️
+⚠️ **Keep in mind, that every time you edit your environment, you need to rebuild your containers.** ⚠️

 Let's try to access our configured backend system.
 Open your browser and enter the following domain.
 ```shell
 api.example.kitt
 ```
-You should see a mask from WordPress where you have to enter your first values of your custom backend system.
+You should see a mask from WordPress where you have to enter the first values of your custom backend system.
 We will enter the following data.
 ```shell
 Site Title => example.kitt
 Username => admin